Modern Slavery Statement

 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015.
 The Company’s turnover is less than £36M and is therefore not required to produce a slavery and human trafficking statement for each financial year.
 Notwithstanding this however, Interphone has a zero tolerance approach to any form of modern slavery.

 As a small company, it is not practical for Interphone to perform due diligence on all companies in its supply chain.
 The company does operate a number of internal policies as part of its commitment to acting ethically and with integrity and transparency in all business dealings.
-These include: